Table of Contents

 - Cognitive impairment: When individuals develop schizophrenia, they tend to exhibit worsened memory and cognitive function.
 According to NAMI, this leads to a symptom called anosognosia.
 This causes many schizophrenic people to lack the awareness needed to realize that their condition has changed.

-These symptoms are fairly broad, part of the reason why schizophrenia is notoriously difficult to diagnose.
+These symptoms are fairly broad, part of the reason why it is notoriously difficult to diagnose schizophrenia.
 Cognitive impairment and negative symptoms can be misdiagnosed as simpler, more common conditions like anxiety, depression or a variety of other disorders.

 How Common is Schizophrenia?